 Osteoporosis is most likely to affect older people, particularly women who have already been through menopause.
-Studies show that women are as much as four times more likely than men to experience bone loss.
+Studies show that women are as much as

 This is why specialists have taken a particular interest in identifying all modifiable risk factors for bone loss in women.